soundpress/RulesOfNYC/docs/c13/index.rst

 (e) Permittees liable for mobile food vending unit operation; service of notices of violation.
-In accordance with Health Code §§ 5.13 and 89.13, permittees are jointly and severally liable for violations of the Health Code, the State Sanitary Code, the Administrative Code and any other applicable law that occur in the course of operation of mobile food vending units bearing their permits.
+In accordance with 24 RCNY Health Code §§ 5.13 and 89.13, permittees are jointly and severally liable for violations of the Health Code, the State Sanitary Code, the Administrative Code and any other applicable law that occur in the course of operation of mobile food vending units bearing their permits.
 A person operating a mobile food vending unit who is not the permittee shall be deemed an agent of the permittee, and the mobile food vending unit being operated by such person shall be deemed the place of business of the permittee, for the purpose of service of any notice of violation issued to the permittee by the Department.
 The notice of violation may also be issued by any other agency of the City authorized to issue notices of violation in the course of enforcement of any law applicable to mobile food vending.
 If, in the course of operation of a mobile food vending unit, a person other than the permittee is served with such notice of violation or order issued to the permittee, the person other than the permittee shall deliver the notice of violation or order to the permittee within two business days of receiving such notice of violation, and the Department or other agency issuing the notice of violation shall mail such notice of violation to the permittee by first class mail, maintaining and submitting a record of the mailing to the Environmental Control Board as proof of service.